kavindu25/kavindu25/README.md

 ### :woman_technologist: About Me :

-- :seedling: I’m a fresh computer science graduate from University of Westminster UK.
+- :seedling: I’m a computer science graduate from University of Westminster UK, currently working as a Software Engineer.

-- :telescope: Interested in developing web applications using javascript libraries such as React.
+- :telescope: Interested in building web apps using react, node, and django.

 - :zap: Loves to explore new trends and technologies.